 For example, the list of articles for March 2021 is seen in the screenshot below.
 You can see that the free content includes dividend stock lists, free MS Excel spreadsheets, an analysis of a few stocks that do not pay a dividend and the potential for them to do so, and other content.

 This free content got me interested in and following Sure Dividend and the investing newsletter in the first place.
 In my opinion, there are few investment sites and services offering as much quality free content for the DIY or self-directed small investor.
 Sure Dividend also provides quite a bit of free analyses on other investment sites.
-For example, Sure Dividend wrote an article for my blog about Proctor & Gamble and now publishes monthly articles on Dividend Power.
+For example, Sure Dividend wrote an article for my blog about Procter & Gamble and now publishes monthly articles on Dividend Power.

 The most popular articles are